• Skip to primary navigation

 Ribs smoked on a grill

-Smoked baby back ribs are full of flavor and fall apart delicious.
-This slow cooked method makes perfectly tender and tasty baby back ribs.
+Smoked baby back ribs are full of flavor and fall apart deliciously.
+This slow-cooked method makes perfectly tender and tasty baby back ribs.

 I made these ribs on our gas grill.
 Rod gave me advice along the way, but I am now the Rib Master in our house (just don't tell Rod!)